nguyenducgiang/rails-girls-translation/1_setup_recipe_for_rails_girls.md

 Now you should have a working Ruby on Rails programming setup.
 Congrats!

-3. Update your browser

-If you use Internet Explorer, we recommend installing Firefox or Google Chrome.
+### 3. Cập nhật trình duyệt

+Nếu bạn đang dùng Internet Explorer, chúng tôi khuyến khích bạn cài đặt [Firefox](http://guides.railsgirls.com/install/mozilla.org/firefox) hay [Google Chrome](http://guides.railsgirls.com/install/google.com/chrome).

 Open whatbrowser.org and update your browser if you don’t have the latest version.

-Setup for Linux
+---

+## Cài đặt cho Linux

-1. Install Rails
+### 1. Cài đặt Rails

 To install the Ruby on Rails development environment you just need to copy the line below for your Linux distribution (Ubuntu or Fedora), paste it in the Terminal and press Enter.
 Enjoy the text flying on the screen; it will take quite some time.
 Grabbing a refreshing drink before starting is encouraged.